gluten-free diet

 Weight control

-Previously, it was mentioned that gluten predominates in flour, especially refined ones, breads, cookies, and cakes.
-These foods represent empty carbohydrates since their nutritional contribution is scarce, especially when compared to other carbohydrates such as sweet potatoes, for example, whose nutritional content and glycemic index place them with a great advantage over flour.
+Previously, it was mentioned that gluten predominates in flour, especially refined flour, breads, cookies, and cakes.
+These foods represent empty carbohydrates since their nutritional contribution is scarce, especially when compared to other carbohydrates, such as sweet potatoes, for example, whose nutritional content and glycemic index place them with a great advantage over flour.

-Many people who want to control their weight opt for the gluten-free diet, which reduces the extra and empty calories in their diet and replaces them with more nutritious and satiating foods.
+Many people who want to control their weight opt for a gluten-free diet, which reduces the extra and empty calories in their diet and replaces them with more nutritious and satiating foods.

 What can you eat on a gluten-free diet?